 Everyone needs to understand (and have agreed) how the property deal process is going to be laid out, factoring in all eventualities.

 For instance, refurbishments don’t always run to schedule.
-The contract or contracts between all parties need to reflect the fact that in any project, time-frames can change.
+The contracts between all parties need to reflect the fact that in any project, time-frames can change.

 There is no reason for anyone to fall about this but people do.

 If you agree that the there is a possibility of refurbishment delays before you start, then, when it happens, discussions will be more civil.